balancer/balancer-v3-monorepo/README.md

 $ nvm use
 ```

-Solidity 0.8.4 or higher is required, as V3 uses custom error messages.
-We strongly recommend using the latest released version of the Solidity compiler (at least 0.8.21), to incorporate all the latest bug fixes.
+Solidity 0.8.24 or higher is required to support the upcoming Cancun hardfork with transient storage.
+We strongly recommend using the latest released version of the Solidity compiler (at least 0.8.24), to incorporate all the latest bug fixes.

 ## Build and Test